-1. Acharya Charaka (Charaka Samhita)

-Acharya Charaka places substantial importance on ethical conduct as an essential component of health.
-He recommends that one adhere to Sadvritta to sustain not only physical and mental equilibrium but also societal harmony.
-The principal tenets include truthfulness (Satya), non-violence (Ahimsa), purity (Shaucha), mastery over senses (Indriya Nigraha), regard for others, and compassion.
-Charaka believed that observing these principles could avert physical diseases caused by mental turmoil and social discord.
+1. Acharya Charaka (Charaka Samhita):Acharya Charaka places substantial importance on ethical conduct as an essential component of health.
+He recommends that one adhere to Sadvritta to sustain not only physical & mental equilibrium but also societal harmony.
+Principal tenets include truthfulness (Satya), non-violence (Ahimsa), purity (Shaucha), mastery over senses (Indriya Nigraha), regard for others, & compassion.
+Charaka believed that observing these principles could avert physical diseases caused by mental turmoil & social discord.

-2. Acharya Sushruta (Sushruta Samhita)

-Acharya Sushruta, recognized as the father of surgery, endorses the role of Sadvritta in fostering a peaceful and equitable society.
+Sushruta 2.
+Acharya (Sushruta Samhita): Acharya Sushruta, recognized as the father of surgery, endorses the role of Sadvritta in fostering a peaceful and equitable society.
 He asserts that ethical conduct has a direct effect on one's health, emphasizing the mind-body relationship.
-He advises adherence to gracious social behaviour,

-Respect for elders, compassion for all creatures, and integrity.
+He advises adherence to gracious social Behaviour, respect for elders, compassion for all creatures, and integrity.

 Sushruta also highlights the significance of daily practices (Dinacharya) and seasonal routines (Ritucharya), which are intrinsically associated with Sadvritta principles.

-3. Acharya Vagbhata (Ashtanga Hridaya and Ashtanga Sangraha)

-Acharya Vagbhata offers а comprehensive description of Sadvritta as an all-encompassing approach to living.
+3. Acharya Vagbhata (Ashtanga Hridaya and Ashtanga Sangraha): Acharya Vagbhata offers a comprehensive description of Sadvritta as an allencompassing approach to living.
 He emphasizes that ethical behaviour is essential for preventing mental disturbances and social discord, which can result in health issues.
-He believes that one should engage in moderation in speech, thoughts, and behaviours, along with practicing virtues such as compassion, (Aparigraha), and non-greed non-jealousy.
-Vaqbhata firmly promotes mindfulness relationships with others and self-discipline as integral components of sustaining overall health.
+He believes that one should engage in moderation in speech, thoughts, and behaviours, along with practicing virtues such as compassion, non-greed (Aparigraha), and non-jealousy.
+Vagbhata firmly promotes mindfulness in relationships with others and self-discipline as integral components of sustaining overall health.

-4. Kashyapa Samhita

-While mainly concentrating on paediatrics and obstetrics, Kashyapa Samhita also emphasizes the importance of Sadvritta in everyday life.
-It points out that children and expectant mothers gain from in ethical, positive, and non-violent being traits like surroundings.
-Fostering kindness, generosity, and patience is deemed crucial for both the growth of the child and the prosperity of society.
+4. Kashyapa Samhita:While mainly concentrating on paediatrics and obstetrics, Kashyapa Samhita also emphasizes the importance of Sadvritta in everyday life.
+It points out that children and expectant mothers gain from being in ethical, positive, and non-violent surroundings.
+Fostering traits like kindness, generosity, and patience is deemed crucial for both the growth of the child and the prosperity of society.

-Common Themes Across Samhitas

-In these writings, Sadvritta includes guidelines for individual conduct, social interaction, and mental cleanliness.
+Common themes across Samhitas:In these writings, Sadvritta includes guidelines for individual conduct, social interaction, and mental cleanliness.
 The Acharyas collectively concur on the following principles:

-- Satya (Truthfulness): Speak the truth, avoid deceit. - Ahimsa (Non-violence): Refrain from harming others, either physically or mentally. - Daya (Compassion): Be empathetic and kind to all living beings. - Shaucha (Cleanliness): Maintain personal and environmental hygiene. - Samyama (Self-control): Practice control over desires and emotions. - Prasada Buddhi (Contentment): Cultivate a sense of contentment and avoid excessive material desires.

-Respect for teachers, elders, and guests.
+- Satya (Truthfulness): Speak the truth, avoid deceit. - Ahimsa (Non-violence): Refrain from harming others, either physically or mentally. - Daya (Compassion): Be empathetic and kind to all living beings. - Shaucha (Cleanliness): Maintain personal and environmental hygiene. - Samyama (Self-control): Practice control over desires and emotions. - Prasada Buddhi (Contentment): Cultivate a sense of contentment and avoid excessive material desires. - Respect for teachers, elders, and guests.

-Types of Sadvritta

-These principles of conduct are categorized into the following groups.
+Types of Sadvritta:These principles of conduct are categorized into the following groups.

 - 1. Vyavaharika Sadvritta (Ethical codes of conduct). - 2.
 Samajika Sadvritta (Social codes of conduct). - 3.
 Manasika Sadvritta (Mental codes of conduct). - 4.
 Dharmika Sadvritta (Moral codes of conduct). - 5.
-Sharirika Sadvritta (Physical codes of conduct). - 6.
-Charitrik Sadvritta (Character codes of conduct). - 7.
-Swachchata Sadvritta (Cleaning codes of conduct). - 8.
-Vyayamika Sadvritta (Exercise codes of conduct). - 9.
-Aahar Sadvritta (Dietary codes of conduct). - 10.
-Adhyayan Sadvritta (Study codes of conduct). - 11.
-Karya Sadvritta (Working codes of conduct). - 12.
-Stree Evam Maithoon Sadvritta (Code towards women and copulation).
+Sharirika Sadvritta (Physical codes of conduct).

+6. Charitrik Sadvritta (Character codes of conduct).

+7. Swachchata Sadvritta (Cleaning codes of conduct).

+8. Vyayamika Sadvritta (Exercise codes of conduct).9.
+Aahar Sadvritta (Dietary codes of conduct).

-1. Vvavaharika Sadvritta
+10. Adhyayan Sadvritta (Study codes of conduct).

+11. Karya Sadvritta (Working codes of conduct).

+12. Stree Evam Maithoon Sadvritta (Code towards women and copulation

-It denotes the ethical and moral codes of conduct in Ayurveda that direct social behaviour and interpersonal interactions.
+1. Vyavaharika Sadvritta: It denotes the ethical and moral codes of conduct in Ayurveda that direct social behaviour and interpersonal interactions.
 These ethical principles are vital for sustaining harmony within society and nurturing healthy relationships.
 Always communicate the truth, at the appropriate moment, employing useful, concise, pleasant, and meaningful words.

-Key Aspects of Vyavaharika Sadvritta
+Key aspects of Vyavaharika Sadvritta: